NotCheery/NotCheery/README.md

 Hello!
 I'm @NotCheery 👋
 👀 I’m interested in creating websites, front-end and back-end development!
 🌱 I’m currently learning web development with HTML, CSS, and JavaScript!
-For now, I know Python, and some HTML and CSS.
+For now, I know Python, and some HTML, CSS, and JavaScript.

 <!---
 NotCheery/NotCheery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.